Incognitol07/expense-tracker-api/README.md

 - **WebSocket Endpoint**: `/ws/notifications/{user_id}` - Connect to this WebSocket endpoint for live notifications about budget alerts and spending updates.

 This feature allows users to stay updated with budget notifications in real-time, improving their ability to manage finances instantly.

+### Group Expense Tracking and Debt Notifications

+- **Group Creation**: Users can create groups and invite others to join by email.
+Upon acceptance, group members can share and track expenses.
+- **Expense Splitting**: Expenses paid by one member can be split among all group members, with real-time updates sent through notifications.
+- **Debt Notifications**: When expenses are split, users will receive notifications about how much they owe or are owed within the group.
+These notifications include the status of debt payments.

 ## Project Structure